ionic-enterprise/tutorials/docs/portals/training/android/04-dismissing-the-portal.md

 We have to use Kotlin Coroutines to properly close the webapp on the correct thread.
 Once we close the webapp, we need to make sure to clean up our subscribers and unsubscribe from the `navigate:back` topic.

-Create a `PortalsPlugin` instance and then add it to the Portal configuration to begin listening on this Portal.
+Add the `pubsub` object you just created to a `PortalsPlugin` instance and then add it to the Portal configuration to begin listening on this Portal.

 ---